 You can use the Calendar as a tool to find just the birthdays you want to remove:

 Jump to January 1 (View > Go To Date) and show the weekly view (View > By Week).

-For each birthday you want to remove, Control-click it and then click Show in Contacts.
+For each birthday you want to remove, double-click it and then click Show in Contacts.
 The entry opens in the Contacts app.